udexon/Phoom/Jitsi_Meet_BodyPix.md

-## Extracting Human Faces and Bodies from Jitsi-Meet as Avatars in Augmented Reality Conferencing App
+## Extracting Human Faces and Bodies from Jitsi-Meet as Avatars in Augmented Reality Conferencing App using TensorFlow.js BodyPix Algorithms

 As decribed in the following GitHub issue: